tengfei-emory/QuantNorm/README.md

 # QuantNorm
 Quantile Normalization for Batch Effect Removal

 Our method aims to effectively cluster the cells by modifying the correlation matrix of cell RNA-seq data by quantile normalization.
-As can be verified by the dataset below, our method makes a better job classifying cell types for brain data for two batches (human and mouse), compared to ComBat.
+As can be verified by the examples below, our method makes a better job classifying cell or tissue types for brain data and ENCODE data for two batches (human and mouse), compared to ComBat.

 # Installation Guide
 ```{r}